ComScore

 • Time Commitment: 20 minutes

 Thanks to protein-rich shrimp, this cookout side dish is surprisingly filling.
-If you’re cooking it ahead of time, it will hold in the fridge for up to two days, you genius you.
+If you're preparing it ahead of time, it'll hold up in the fridge for about to two days, meaning you'll have one less thing to worry about at the cookout.
+You genius, you.

 41. Cherry Tomato Galette with Garlic and Herbs